ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/6-workflows/_index.md

 Note how the workflow run is shown in the job view.
 In contrast to a normal job template job execution this time there is no Playbook output on the right, but a visual representation of the different workflow steps.
 If you want to look at the actual Jobs behind that, click **DETAILS** in each step.
 If you want to get back from a details view to the corresponding workflow, just hit your browsers back button.

 After the job has finished, check if everything worked fine.
-In your code-server terminal, run:
+In your **VS Code** terminal, run:

     [{{< param "control_prompt" >}} ~]$ curl http://node3/nodejs